IzzyMRob/Final_Project_CS276/README.md

 **Unity Play Link**: https://play.unity.com/en/games/ccf3a793-8eb5-44e1-89e0-54275d17c038/cosmic-horror-adventure

 ## Game Overview
 In 1976 Will Crowther created the game Colossal Cave Adventure, also known as Adventure.
-This was one of the first text-based games ever created, and it pioneered the genre of "adventure games.
+This was one of the first text-based games ever created, and it pioneered the genre of "adventure" games.

 In 2024 I re-created the functionality of this game for her final project in CS 151 at Willamette University under Professor Rembold.
 I also created my own story to go with it, chosing a Sci-Fi Horror theme instead of the original fantasy one.